woolingxiang/SCANER/README.md

 rs = identificationTumorCellsX(seurat_obj=seuratObj,cluster.tag='seurat_clusters',chrpq=SCANER::CpRMAP_GRCh38, putativeT.cor=0.5)

 # suppose you have an expression profile and corresponding cluster information
-# make sure the expressionMatrixis normalized before input.
-Otherwise, you will need to adjust the "smooth.ceiling" parameter appropriately to account for the unprocessed count values.
-Thanks to @kkkaslikar for the helpful suggestion~ :)
+# make sure the expressionMatrix is normalized before input.
+Otherwise, you will need to adjust the "smooth.ceiling" parameter appropriately to account for the unprocessed count values. —— Thanks to @kkkaslikar for the helpful suggestion~ :)
 rs = identificationTumorCellsX(mat.f=expressionMatrix,cluster.tag=clusterVector,chrpq=SCANER::CpRMAP_GRCh38,putativeT.cor=0.5)

 # see the results